rodjjo/hask-gallery/README.md

 ## Attention

-**This project is in early development state and it does not have working releases yet.**
+**This project has a simple gallery for songs, pictures and videos.
+It has few features but it will have more feature are coming soon.**

+**The first release will be available soon.**

 Currently this project depends on ffprobe being present and configured at your PATH environment variable.